Hexxeh/libpebble/README.md

 ### b.
 Ubuntu

-_Automated pairing via `--pair` on linux is not currently supported_
+_Automated pairing via `--pair` is not currently supported in Ubuntu_

 * First install the Ubuntu dependancies, general dependancies and lightblue
 * In Ubuntu's `Menu`-->`Settings`-->`Connectivity`-->`Bluetooth` dialog, pair with your Pebble
 * From the `libpebble-dev` folder, execute the following: `./p.py --lightblue get_time`
 * Note that if no `--pebble_id` is specified before the command, you are provided with a GUI selection tool.
 * For example: `./p.py --pebble_id 00:11:22:33:44:55:66 --lightblue get_time`
-* The `--pebble_id` can also be the 4 letter firendly name of your pebble but this will still be slower than passing the MAC Address.
+* The `--pebble_id` can also be the 4 letter friendly name of your pebble but this require that the Pebble is broadcasting.

-### b.
-Debian

-_Please note the following was tested on Linux Mint 13, but should be valid for any Debian based distro_
+## Applications
+* Note that applications each have a unique UUID which is used to launch on install/re-install, it should be visible in the source for your application.
+* Once an application is installed or re-installed it will be launched automatically.
+Disable this with `--nolaunch`
+	* for example `./p.py --pebble_id 00:11:22:33:44:55:66 --lightblue reinstall brains.pbw --nolaunch`

+#####Installing:
+* From your libpebble directory, execute `p.py` with the argument `load <path-to-valid-app>`
+	* for example: `./p.py --pebble_id 00:11:22:33:44:55:66 --lightblue load brains.pbw`

+#####Re-installing
+* To re-install an application, execute `p.py` with the argument `reinstall <path-to-valid-app>`.
+This will attempt to remove the application by its UUID or, if that fails, the name of the application before installing it once more.
-* `./p.py --pebble_id 123A get_time`
+	* for example: `./p.py --pebble_id 00:11:22:33:44:55:66 --lightblue reinstall brains.pbw`

 Functionality
 -------------